juliaroquette/FIREstars/README.md

 1. *Disk-locking:* During the early-PMS phase, stars with disks are locked to their disks and remain with constant rotation.
 The duration of the disk-locking phase is parametrised using FUV-irradiated disk-dissipation models by [Winter et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.491..903W/abstract) and a tool for reading and using disk-models is implemented as part of [`FUVfunctions.py`](https://github.com/juliaroquette/FIREstars/blob/main/FIREstars/FUVfunctions.py).
 See notes on [jupyter/FUV_TauD.ipynb](https://github.com/juliaroquette/FIREstars/blob/main/jupyter/FUV_TauD.ipynb).

 2. *Internal Structure:* The internal structure of stars is described by the stellar evolution models of [Baraffe et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...577A..42B/abstract).
 Tools for reading these models are implemented in [`StarEvolution.py`](https://github.com/juliaroquette/FIREstars/blob/main/FIREstars/StarEvolution.py).
-See notes on REFERENCE.
+See notes on [jupyter/StellarEvolution_BHAC15.ipynb](https://github.com/juliaroquette/FIREstars/blob/main/jupyter/StellarEvolution_BHAC15.ipynb).

 3. *Magnetised Winds*: At all ages, stars are subject to a wind-torque.
 The wind-torque adopted is the one by [Matt et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015ApJ...799L..23M/abstract).